walterhiggins/ickyjs/docs/examples/todo-list/README.md

 The to-do list example is based on the popular [ToDoMVC][td] project which aims to provide example code for a to-do list implemented in each of the popular frameworks.
 The todomvc project also includes a [Vanilla ES6 implementation] which runs to approximately 1000 lines of code across many files.
 In comparison, the _icky.js_ implementation is approximately 300 lines of ES6 code.

-This implementation doesn't look exactly like the ToDoMVC implementation but the goal is for it to be _functionally_ identical:

 * [x] Add new items to the list
 * [x] Remove items from the list
 * [x] Remove button only appears on hover.